-Here are some tips from Anna, Morgan and Samantha to help you navigate both medical and social issues:
+Here are some tips from Anna, Morgan, and Samantha to help JM teens navigate both medical and social issues:

-Keep a daily pill box somewhere you will remember to see it, maybe near where you eat breakfast, so you can take your meds with food.
-Organizing your own pills helps you remember what you need to take and when, and you can take control of what you’re putting into your body.
+Keep a daily pill box somewhere you will remember to see it, maybe near where you eat breakfast so you can take your medication with food.
+Organizing your pills helps you remember what you need to take and when, and you can control what you’re putting into your body.

 - Keep travel-size medication organizers in your backpack or purse in case of sleepovers.

 Know what medication you’re taking sooner rather than later.
 When you go to the doctor and they ask for an updated list of your medications, do your best to let them know what meds and dosages you’re taking.
 This will help prepare you for when you are older and not going to doctor appointments with your parents or living alone.

 - Be aware of when you are running low on medications so that you can remind your parents or contact your pharmacy for a refill.

 The perk of giving yourself injections is quickly learning the least painful spot on your body.
 You also know when it’s coming, which makes you feel like you have more control over this unenjoyable activity.

 Use a smaller needle and squeeze the area where you will get the shot.
 You’ll almost feel nothing, and doing it yourself puts you in control and makes you more independent.